NannyML/nannyml/docs/glossary.rst

         You can find more information on the `wikipedia KS test page`_.
 At NannyML we use the `scipy implementation of the two sample KS test`_.

+    Loss
+        Loss is a real number that quantifies the negative aspects associated with an event.
+It is defined by a :term:`Loss Function` that, for the purposes of Model Monitoring, comes from a specified performance metric.
+        NannyML uses loss for :ref:`Performance Estimation for Regression<how-it-works-dee>` with the constraint that the :term:`Loss Function` is positive.

+    Loss Function
+        A `loss function`_ is a function that maps the :term:`residuals<Residual>` to a real number that represents a :term:`loss<Loss>` associated with the event.

     Model inputs
         Every :term:`Feature` used by the model.

     Model outputs
         The scores or probabilities that your model predicts for its target outcome.

     Model predictions
         A synonym for :term:`Model outputs`.

     Multivariate Drift Detection
         Drift Detection steps that involve all model features in order to